antoniogdelrio/driving-school-app/README.md

 A simplified driving school app using React on the frontend and Nodejs, Express and MongoDB Atlas on the backend.

 ## Usage ##
+* In a terminal, use “npm start” (for both /backend and /frontend directories)

 * Post new users directly on route '/users' of localhost:3333.
 The User schema has the follow structure:
 ```javascript
 {